Voice Dictation for Linux, Finally Done Right

 X11 & Wayland Support

 Works seamlessly with both display servers.
-Modern Wayland and traditional X11 — we've got you covered.
+Modern Wayland and traditional X11, fully supported.

 Fully Configurable

-Adjust model size, language, activation method, and more.
-GUI settings panel or config file — your choice.
+Adjust model size, language, activation mode, and voice command behavior.
+GUI settings panel or config file, your choice.

 The Linux Voice Gap, Solved